pulp/pulp/docs/dev-guide/contributing/building.rst

     drwxrwxr-x.
 7 pulpadmin pulpadmin 4.0K Aug 24 06:32 3.1
     lrwxrwxrwx.
 1 pulpadmin pulpadmin    3 Aug 24 06:35 3 -> 3.1
     lrwxrwxrwx.
 1 pulpadmin pulpadmin   29 Aug 20 06:32 latest -> /srv/repos/pulp/pulp/stable/3

+The ``rhel-pulp.repo`` and ``fedora-pulp.repo`` files also need to be updated for the new GPG public key location if you are creating a new X release.